JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **B. Calculate Alpha diversity**

   1. Click on the 'Alpha diversity' stop.
 Then click the "Build alpha diversity" link.
 No visualization will be created.

 **C. Calculate Beta diversity**

   1. Click on the 'Beta diversity' stop.
 Then click the "Build beta diversity" link.
 No visualization will be created.

 **D. Calculate Taxonomic diversity**

-  1. Click on the  'Taxonomic diversity' stop. you should generate several visualization results including:
+  1. Click on the 'Taxonomic diversity' stop and click the "Process diversity" link.
+Results generated will include several visualizations:

      - **.taxa-bar-plots.qzv**: An interactive stacked bar plot of species diversity.